FloorLamp/LikeMatcher/README.txt

-Facebook app that recommends music based on what your friends like.
+Facebook app that recommends pages based on what you and your friends like.

+App is now live!
+Check it out at http://strong-beach-4602.herokuapp.com/.